 Penticton Indian Band

-Kim and Doug Cotter, owners of Cotter’s Bin and Demolition Services Ltd. in Penticton, salvaged the Douglas fir timbers from the historic Naramata packinghouse and offered to donate the lumber - worth approximately $22,266 - to the College.
+Kim and Doug Cotter, owners of Cotter’s Hazmat and Demolition Specialists in Penticton, salvaged the Douglas fir timbers from the historic Naramata packinghouse and offered to donate the lumber - worth approximately $22,266 - to the College.

 The Naramata Packinghouse was built in the 1930s from 250-year-old timber stands on Vancouver Island, explained Cotter.
 The Okanagan Tree Fruit Cooperative operated the packinghouse for decades but closed the building a few years ago.
 When a water pipe burst last spring, the Cooperative determined the cost of restoring the building was too great and hired the Cotters to demolish it.